i-MSCP/plugins/incubator/PhpSwitcher/README.md

 **Notes:**

 - db4 extension is disabled for PHP versions older than 5.3 due to incompatibility with the Berkeley Database Libraries versions that are shipped with Debian >= wheezy and Ubuntu >= Precise.
+This will be solved in later release by using a self-compiled db4 library
 - Almost all extensions are compiled as shared module.
 See the [PHP configuration](README.md#php-configuration) section for more details.